cseanburns/systems-librarianship/src/3c-searching-with-grep.md

 Android, Apache, 2008
 ```

+### Regular Expressions

 Sometimes data files,
 like spreadsheets,
 contain header columns in the
 first row.
 We can use ``grep`` to remove
 the first line of a file by
-inverting our search and select
+inverting our search and
-all lines not matching
+selecting all lines not matching
 "OS" at the start of a line.
 Here the carat key ``^`` is
 a **regex** indicating the